Cyclic dominance in a two-person Rock-Scissors-Paper game: Definitions and preliminaries

 \end{definition}

-Complete instability is formulated as apposed to f.a.s. in \cite{Podvigina2012}. \begin{definition}[Definition 3 in \cite{Podvigina2012}] A compact invariant set S is completely unstable (c.u.) if there exists $\delta>0$ such that $\ell\left(\B_{\delta}\left(S\right)\right)=0$. \end{definition}
+Complete instability is formulated as opposed to fragmentary asymptotic stability in Podvigina~(2012).
+Here the probability of finding a point whose orbit remains close to the heteroclinic cycle is zero. \begin{definition}[Definition 3 in Podvigina (2012)] A compact invariant set $S$ is completely unstable if there exists $\delta>0$ such that $\ell\left(\B_{\delta}\left(S\right)\right)=0$. \end{definition}